AfonsoCunha22/MLOpsProject/MLOpsProject/reports/end_report/README.md

 - **Google Cloud Storage (GCS)**: We used GCS for data storage, which was linked to our data version control setups.
 It was critical for securely and efficiently storing large data sets, models, and training artifacts (M21).

-- **Vertex AI**: For training models directly in the cloud, with tried to implement Vertex AI which provided managed services for machine learning workflows that streamlined our model development and deployment processes (M21).

-- **Google Cloud capabilities**: Used as the backend for our FastAPI application, enabling lightweight, serverless computing that responds to requests on-demand (M23).
+- **Google Cloud Run and capabilities**: Used as the backend for our FastAPI application, enabling lightweight, serverless computing that responds to requests on-demand (M23).

-- **Google Cloud Run**: An alternative to Cloud Functions for deploying containerized applications, providing flexibility and scalability for our API (M23).

 - **Google Cloud Monitoring and Logging**: Integrated into our application to track system metrics and log events, enabling effective monitoring and alerting systems to ensure performance and reliability (M28).